 Enjoy your pulled pork piled up in a luscious tangle on a platter or on a bun for a tasty sandwich.
 Ribs come ready for gnawing, or treat yourself to one of the South's most curious dishes: The rib sandwich, a delicacy in which the bones and all come tucked between two pieces of white bread.
 While eating one requires some deconstructing, the bread becomes a rich sop for all that crusty, saucy, greasy goodness you'd be otherwise licking off your fingers.

 But perhaps one of the most notable ways the new eatery distinguishes itself from the Hemingway location are the hours of operation.
-Die-hard fans (which include the likes of Husk chef Sean Brock and television food guru Anthony Bourdain,) barbecue pilgrims and folks working and living in the surrounding area can order up Scott's ‘cue seven days a week.
+Die-hard fans, barbecue pilgrims and folks working and living in the surrounding area can order up Scott's ‘cue seven days a week.
 Just follow the aroma up King Street, place your order and dig in to a true South Carolina legacy.